 - 5) Introduction of New Programs within the functional expense categories (General Government, Public Safety and Public Works) individual programs may be added or deleted to meet changing community needs. - 6) Increase in Authorized Personnel changes in service demand may cause the Village Board to increase/decrease staffing.
-Staffing costs represent approximately 50% of the Village's operating costs. - Increases in Contractual Services the Village relies heavily on contractual agreements for the delivery of services.
-Scheduled increases for certain public works activities may have an impact on overall expenses based on their significance to basic operational programming. - Inflation while overall inflation appears to be reasonably modest, the Village is a major consumer of certain commodities such as supplies, fuels and parts.
+Staffing costs represent approximately 31% of all governmental activities. - 7) Increases in Contractual Services the Village relies heavily on contractual agreements for the delivery of services.
+Scheduled increases for certain public works activities may have an impact on overall expenses based on their significance to basic operational programming. - 8) Inflation while overall inflation appears to be reasonably modest, the Village is a major consumer of certain commodities such as supplies, fuels and parts.
 Some functions may experience unusual commodity specific increases.
 In addition, inflationary factors will impact costs associated with contractual service agreements.

-For the fiscal year ended April 30, 2010, revenues from all activities totaled \$3,945,227.
-This was 8% lower than the prior year amount of \$4,287,211.
-The \$341,984 difference is mostly the result of reduced fees from development activity, lower interest income on cash assets and decreased intergovernmental revenues from the State of Illinois.
-All of these factors are reflective of the economic conditions facing the region.
+For the fiscal year ended April 30, 2011, revenues from all governmental activities totaled \$3,942,695.
+The trend in revenues is flat from the prior year and continues to be the result of reduced fees from development activity, lower interest income on cash assets and decreased intergovernmental revenues from the State of Illinois than the Village has experienced in the past.
+The Village continues to be impacted by the economic conditions facing the region.